ellakoa/postcard-poem/content/posts/deal-pier.md

 ---
 title: Deal Pier
 description: A visit to Deal will ultimately lead you to the seafront and its iconic pier.
-The pier struts out to sea on concrete legs.
+The pier struts out to sea unapologetically on concrete legs.
 collection: Places
 aspect: landscape
 image: /img/deal-pier-beach-flowers1-tiny.jpg